aleskucera/axion/docs/implementation/engine.md

 ## The `AxionEngine` Class

-This is the main class that takes a physics `Model` and advances it through time.
+This is the main backend simulation class.
+It takes a static `warp.sim.Model`, configuration parameters, and an optional logger.
+The engine creates and manages all necessary GPU data structures and executes the simulation loop.
+The data are then outputted via the `state_out` argument in the `simulate` and `simulate_scipy` methods.

 ```python
 from axion.core import AxionEngine